 I only need a simple Will.
 Why do I need Estate Planning?

 Effective estate planning often requires more than a simple Will.
-In today’s world of complex and changing laws, taxation, ownership structures and family relationships, a simple Will while a vital element, may not in itself be sufficient.
-You could risk of unintended consequences of your estate not transferring in accordance with your wishes and being burden with taxation, duties and other costs.
+In today’s world of complex and changing laws, taxation regulations, ownership structures and family relationships, a simple Will while a vital element, may not in itself be sufficient.
+You risk unintended consequences of your estate not being transferred in accordance with your wishes and burdened with taxation, duties and other costs.

-Did you know that, assets which are jointly owned, held in a trust, a superannuation fund, death benefits and life insurance policies will pass on to the beneficiaries named within those arrangements and will legally override the intended beneficiaries named in your Will, if they are different.
+Did you know that assets which are jointly owned, held in a trust or a superannuation fund, and death benefits and life insurance policies will pass on to the beneficiaries named within those arrangements, and will legally override the intended beneficiaries named in your will if they are different?

 And did you know that a simple Will may not protect your estate’s beneficiaries from creditors and even from their former partners after a relationship breakdown?